ChronoSheets/ChronoSheets-CSharp-Client/docs/UserProfileApi.md

 <a name="userprofilekeepsessionalive"></a>
 # **UserProfileKeepSessionAlive**
-> CsApiApiResponseBoolean UserProfileKeepSessionAlive (string xChronosheetsAuth)
+> CSApiResponseBoolean UserProfileKeepSessionAlive (string xChronosheetsAuth)